Cordelia (King Lear): Introduction

 In Shakespeare's King Lear, Cordelia is briefly on stage during Act 1, Scene 1.
 Her father Lear exiles her as a response to her honesty when he asks for professions of love from his three daughters to determine how to divide the lands of his kingdom between them.
 Cordelia's sisters, Goneril and Regan, give deceitfully lavish speeches professing their love, flattering his vanity.
 Cordelia, seeing right through her sisters' feigned professions of love, refuses to do the same.
 Lear deems her answer ("Love, and be silent" 1.1.62) as too simple.
 Lear asks her, "What can you say to draw / A third more opulent than your sisters?
 Speak."
 (1.1.84–5).
 Cordelia replies, "Nothing, my lord."
 (1.1.86).
 She continues, "Unhappy that I am, I cannot heave / My heart into my mouth.
 I love your majesty / According to my bond; no more nor less."
 (1.1 90–2).
 Unlike her father and sisters, Cordelia is able to differentiate love from property.
 Feeling outraged and humiliated that Cordelia will not publicly lavish love on him, Lear banishes Cordelia from the kingdom and disinherits her.
 The Earl of Kent objects to her treatment, and is subsequently banished as well.
-Her two suitors, the Duke of Burgundy and King of France, are then summoned.
-The Duke of Burgundy withdraws his suit upon hearing that she's been disinherited, but King of France was impressed by her honesty and agrees to marry her.
+Her two suitors, the Duke of Burgundy and the King of France, are then summoned.
+The Duke of Burgundy withdraws his suit upon hearing that she has been disinherited, but the King of France was impressed by her honesty and agrees to marry her.
 She leaves with him and does not return until Act 4, Scene 4.